HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 | `configuration.maxCrawlTime` | yes | Time limit in seconds for the overall crawler execution.
 This is useful to prevent stuck crawlers. |
 | `configuration.maxRequestTime` | yes | Maximum request time per crawler request.
 This limits how long the crawler will wait for an answer from the seedlist provider. |

 The various target data sources in DX which must be provided in parameter `configuration.targetDataSource` look similar.
+See the following sample URL:

 https://<hostname and port>/wps/seedlist/myserver?SeedlistId=&Source=<DX internal source name>&Action=GetDocuments